Homemade bread is one of my all-time favorite things to bake. Yeast doughs are alive!

 If not, continue to cook in 5-minute intervals longer until the correct doneness is achieved.

 By now your home will be filled with a heart-warming aroma of freshly baked bread.
 Feel good!
-Now, it’s time to eat, enjoy and share.
-And remember mankind and bread knead each other!
+It’s time to eat, enjoy and share the fruits of your labor.